 Item Findings Synopsis Residents west of Capricornia Canal are aware of the flood pump serving the area East of the Canal.
 It was proposed that a flood pump for the Residents on the West side of Capricornia Canal could benefit from an additional flood pump under Elizabeth Street.
 Potential Impacts Flood pumps provide improved floodwater drainage, however they would not protect West South Golden Beach from creek flooding from Marshalls Creek.
 Coastal Impacts No coastal impacts were identified as part of this mitigation option.
 Key Constraints The existing pump on the East side of Capricornia canal has a large drain used for the collection of stormwater directing a substantial volume to the central pump.
 The East of Capricornia canal has a smaller catchment of overland flow, and is expected to have reduced effectiveness.
-Potential Approval Further investigation of capability and storm water flood risk for residents West of Capricornia Canal could be undertaken to further Approval residents West of Capricornia Canal could be undertaken to further
+Potential Further investigation of capability and storm water flood risk for Approval residents West of Capricornia Canal could be undertaken to further